 Knowing your hair type and texture is the single most important step in knowing how to style your hair.
-There’s all sorts of products and ways of achieving the best look, today we’ll talk about how to make the most out of your hair by combing it, taking care of it and styling it to perfection according to your hair type!
+There’s all sorts of hair care products and ways of achieving the best look, today we’ll talk about how to make the most out of your hair by combing it, taking care of it and styling it to perfection according to your hair type!

 Hair types are determined by your scalp and follicles.
 Like any other part of your body, hair can display different shapes and sizes, from round and flat to oval-shaped follicles, seen in curly hair types.
 There’s loads of different hair types and some of them are mixed, which means they display intermediate qualities (and can have the best of both worlds!).